-A commercial bakery eliminates dust from air, improving safety, reducing downtime and lessening the risk of cross contamination.
+A commercial bakery eliminates airborne pollutants and dust, improving safety, reducing downtime and lessening the risk of cross-contamination.

 "The CamCleaners resulted in less air handling unit (AHU) filter changes and allowed for installation of higher MERV-rated filters in the main production space AHU.

 Once the CamCleaners were installed, clean-up time was cut in half, partially because flour which previously drifted into other rooms, was now being captured in the CamCleaner due to better airflow patterns.
 High quality air filters were subsequently installed in the rooftop air handling units to improve overall air filtration.
 After the installation of the CamCleaners, the rooftop air filters are lasting up to three months between changes.
 Just as importantly, they have been able to install higher MERV-rated filters which can capture finer dirt particles from the outside air which not only improves employee health, but further improves the quality of the facility‘s baked products.
 The service life of the MERV 13/13A filters in the CamCleaners have been averaging five months between changes.
 The filters were weighed once upon removal and it was determined that 17 pounds of flour was being filtered from the air.
 Despite the collected flour on the filter media, the system maintained consistent airflow.
 The pressure drop at 2078 CFM was only .75" of w.g. indicating the filters still had service life left.

 "The filters were weighed upon removal, and it was determined that the filters collected 17 pounds of flour from the air.
 Despite the large amounts of flour captured, airflow was strong and unaffected.